 Since your legs will not be able to support you until you can stand up then you will be needing the full strength of your arms so upper body strength will be very important.

-You should also have someone there to help you.
+I would also recommend that you have someone there to help you.

 WARNING: Do Not Attempt this IF you do NOT have the upper body strength to hold yourself up or to pull yourself up.